 How Daily Rhythms Support Better Rest After 60

-“Why doesn’t sleep feel the same anymore?” is a quiet question many people begin to notice after 60 — often without a clear moment when things changed.
+“Why doesn’t sleep feel the same anymore?” is a quiet question many people begin to notice after 60 — often without a clear moment when anything changed.

 Sleep may feel lighter, more interrupted, or less predictable than it once did.
-This can be unsettling, especially when routines haven’t changed much.
+That shift can feel unsettling, especially when routines appear mostly the same.

-Over time, many people find that rest is shaped not only by bedtime habits, but by the rhythm of the entire day.
+Over time, many people discover that rest is shaped not only by bedtime habits, but by the rhythm of the entire day.

 Why Sleep Patterns Change After 60